-From the first days of the Nazi occupation of Kiev started a systematic exportation of Lavra values to Germany.
-In November 1941, the Uspenski Cathedral was blown up, the remained buildings, which were left without proper supervision, began to ruin rapidly.
+From the first days of the Nazi occupation of Kiev began a systematic exportation of Kiev Pechersk Lavra values to Germany.
+In November 1941, Holy Dormition Cathedral was blown up, the remained buildings, which were left without proper supervision, began to ruin rapidly.

 The Soviet government invested greatly in the restoration of the reserve buildings, in landscaping and the resumption of museum displays.